 The Right Tools for the Job: Tidyverse

-Without the right tools, it becomes much harder to do a job correctly and, more so, efficiently.
-My programming language of choice is R, primarily because it has my new favorite swiss army knife - the tidyverse.
-It is not only a toolset but also a philosophy underlying data organization that I don’t have the space to get into here (and frankly, that is much more eloquently detailed elsewhere), but suffice it to say that most of the code herein uses tidyverse tools as opposed to base R. I’ll try to show the specific package a function comes from using the <package>::<function> annotation as much as possible, but you can also search for a function’s origin using the ??<function> command in R.
+.
+It is not only a toolset but also a philosophy underlying data organization that I don’t have the space to get into here (and frankly, that is much more eloquently detailed elsewhere), but suffice it to say that most of the code herein uses tidyverse

 First Pass Inspection

-Let’s start with just reading in the data, and giving it a quick look using tibble::glimpse.
+Let’s start with just reading in the data, and giving it a quick look using tibble::glimpse

 library(tidyverse) ## loads dplyr, tidyr, ggplot2, etc.